sayanriju/framework/modules/e_notifier/README.md

     $config['send_errors']    = FALSE;
 }

-or You can add these codes to /application/config/settings.php if you don't want enable "e_notifier" extension when you work on local.
+or You can add these lines of codes to /application/config/settings.php if you don't want enable "e_notifier" extension when you work on local.

 ------- application/config/extensions.php --------